mobile-shell/mosh/README.md

   To function, Mosh requires UDP datagrams to be passed between client and server.
 By default, `mosh` uses a port number between 60000 and 61000, but the user can select a particular port with the -p option.
+  Please note that the -p option has no effect on the port used by SSH.

 Advice to distributors
 ----------------------